 Injections of cortisone into your joints can effectively reduce inflammation.
 Alternatively, viscosupplementation injections containing a natural substance called hyaluronic acid can help reduce pain and stiffness by lubricating your joints.

-When these treatments are no longer effective in treating knee arthritis, you might have to undergo a procedure called osteotomy, or bone reshaping and realignment.
+When these treatments are no longer effective in treating knee arthritis, you might have to undergo a procedure called an osteotomy, or bone reshaping and realignment.

 Find the right combination of therapies to manage your arthritis effectively by calling Pinnacle Pain and Spine or booking an appointment online today.